This example shows the workflow to implement the Black-Litterman model with the

 tau = 1/size(assetRetns.Variables, 1); C = tau*Sigma;

-findMarketPortfolioAndImpliedReturn, defined at the end of this example, implements the equilibrium returns.
+findMarketPortfolioAndImpliedReturn function, defined in Local Functions, implements the equilibrium returns.
 This function takes historical asset returns and benchmark returns as inputs and outputs the market portfolio and the corresponding implied returns.

 [wtsMarket, PI] = findMarketPortfolioAndImpliedReturn(assetRetns.Variables, benchRetn.Variables);